10sharmashivam/hyperparameter_optimisation_pytorch/optuna-optimization-for-PyTorch-CNN-main/README.md

 After the optimization is completed, the program will provide some statistics about the study and it will show the parameters of the best trial.
 It will also display the overall results and save them in a .csv file for future reference.
 Lastly, it will find and display the most important hyperparameters based on completed trials in the given study.

-### About the dataset
-The MNIST dataset contains 60,000 training images and 10,000 testing images, where each sample is a small, square, 28×28 pixel grayscale image of handwritten single digits between 0 and 9.

 ### Project Structure
 ```bash